woahbase/alpine-cgit/README.md

   woahbase/alpine-cgit:x86_64
 ```

-create a bare repository with,
+Create a bare repository with,

 ```
 docker exec -u git -it docker_cgit /scripts/bareinit
 ```

-mirror an existing repository with,
+Mirror an existing repository with,

 ```
 docker exec -u git -it docker_cgit /scripts/mirror
 ```

-sync the repositories already tracking with their remote,
+Sync the repositories already tracking with their remote,

 ```
 docker exec -u git -it docker_cgit /scripts/sync